inkenbrandt/diive/README.md

 `diive` is currently developed under Python 3.9.7, but newer (and many older) versions should also work.

-`diive` can be installed using conda with `conda intall -c conda-forge diive`
+`diive` can be installed using conda with `conda install -c conda-forge diive`

 One way to install and use `diive` with a specific Python version on a local machine: